-Indeed, the faster the Far East, Chukotka in particular, will begin to live and work according to the tariffs currently in force in the European part of Russia, the lighter its prospects for investment, economic and social development.
+Indeed, the sooner the Far East, Chukotka in particular, begins to live and work at the tariffs in force today in the European part of Russia, the brighter its prospects in terms of investment, economic and social development.

 Because wherever you look - everywhere a weighty part of the costs falls precisely on electricity: 20-40% in the cost of any product.
 Therefore 13 rubles per kilowatt hour or 3 ruble - is there a difference?
 In the gold mining industry, this reduction in energy costs will lead to the fact that it will make sense to develop deposits even with a minimum gold concentration of 1-3 gram per ton.
 They will simply become profitable.

-That is why we, in fact, conduct the power line from Bilibino to the Baimka field.
-Within a radius of 100-200 km from this power transmission line - provided that energy tariffs are reduced - a comfortable zone will appear for running any business, an attractive space for investment.
+That is why we, in fact, are running a power line from Bilibino to the Baimka field.
+Within a radius of 100-200 km from this transmission line - subject to lower energy tariffs - there will be a comfortable zone for doing any business, an attractive space for investment.

 - How effective is the transport problem for the people of Chukotka today?
 I mean, first of all, the availability of domestic air travel?